-^aIndicate in the table above if records of facility inspections are maintained separately at this facility.
+&lt;sup>a Indicate in the table above if records of facility inspections are maintained separately at this facility.

-Attachment 3.2 - Bulk Storage Container Inspection Schedule - Onshore Facilities (excluding production):
+ATTACHMENT 3.2 - Bulk Storage Container Inspection Schedule - onshore facilities (excluding production):

-To comply with integrity inspection requirements for bulk storage containers, inspect/test each shop-built aboveground bulk storage container on a regular schedule in accordance with a recognized container inspection standard based on the minimum requirements in the following table:
+To comply with integrity inspection requirement for bulk storage containers, inspect/test each shop-built aboveground bulk storage container on a regular schedule in accordance with a recognized container inspection standard based on the minimum requirements in the following table.

-Table G-17 Bulk Storage Container Inspection Schedule Container Size and Design Specification Inspection Requirement Portable containers {including drums, totes, and intermodal bulk containers (IBC)} Visually inspect monthly for signs of deterioration, discharges or accumulation of oil inside diked areas 55 to 1,100 U.S. gallons with sized secondary containment 1,101 to 5,000 U.S. gallons with sized secondary containment and a means of leak detection ^a Visually inspect monthly for signs of deterioration, discharges or accumulation of oil inside diked areas, plus any annual inspection elements per industry inspection standards 1,101 to 5,000 U.S. gallons with sized secondary containment and no method of leak detection ^a Visually inspect monthly for signs of deterioration, discharges or accumulation of oil inside diked areas, plus any annual inspection elements and other specific integrity tests that may be required per industry inspection standards
+Table G-17 Bulk Storage Container Inspection Schedule Container Size and Design Specification Inspection requirement Portable containers (including drums, totes, and intermodal bulk containers (IBC)) Visually inspect monthly for signs of deterioration, discharges or accumulation of oil inside diked areas 55 to 1,100 gallons with sized secondary containment 1,101 to 5,000 gallons with sized secondary containment and a means of leak detection a Visually inspect monthly for signs of deterioration, discharges or accumulation of oil inside diked areas plus any annual inspection elements per industry inspection standards 1,101 to 5,000 gallons with sized secondary containment and no method of leak detection a Visually inspect monthly for signs of deterioration, discharges or accumulation of oil inside diked areas, plus any annual inspection elements and other specific integrity tests that may be required per industry inspection standards

-^aExamples of leak detection include, but are not limited to, double-walled tanks and elevated containers where a leak can be visually identified.
+&lt;sup>a Examples of leak detection include, but are not limited to, double-walled tanks and elevated containers where a leak can be visually identified.

-Attachment 3.3 - Dike Drainage Log
+ATTACHMENT 3.3 - Dike Drainage Log